How dangerous is Putin? | The Japan Times

-Is U.S. President Donald Trump right to be sympathetic toward Russia?
+London – Is U.S. President Donald Trump right to be sympathetic toward Russia?
 At first blush, it certainly does not seem so.
 In Russia, elections are rigged, and organized opposition is suppressed.
 And under President Vladimir Putin, the country has reverted to Cold War tactics against domestic dissidents and foreign targets, including the United States.

 Putin’s government has flooded the West with so many spies that there are now more in Britain than during the Cold War.
 It has carried out vendettas abroad and is believed to have murdered a host of opponents — including journalists, activists and political leaders — at home.
 Russia’s annexation of Crimea in 2014 was the first unilateral land grab in Europe since 1945.
 The Russian military has intervened in Ukraine’s eastern Donbass region, ruthlessly bombed civilians and rebel groups in the Syrian city of Aleppo, and brutalized Georgia and Chechnya.